reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 Reviewing PRs will also be added on the list of issues that the sprint participants can work on.

 For sprint attendees who have submitted a PR, then can review other contributor's PRs and provide feedback.

+### Video: Reviewing PRs
+Create a video that shows how contributors can review PRs with tips.

 ### scikit-learn branch: "master" to "main"
 Include a note that scikit-learn has changed their default branch name from "master" to "main".
 Currently all the videos and documentation refer to "master."